piguman3/brainfuckOS/README.md

 #### The current version of the OS is "BoluDOS +."

-The OS file structure is: (There is currently no installer to set it up)
+The OS file structure is:
 ```bash
 .
 └── /